DOI-USGS/ds-pipelines-targets-2-course/course-instructions.md

 When you are happy with your newer, better workflow, create a pull request with your changes and assign your designated course instructor as a reviewer.
 Add a comment to your own PR with thoughts on how you approached the task, as well as key decisions you made.

-Recall that you should not be committing any build artifacts of the pipeline to GitHub, so make sure that your `*/out/*` and `_targets/*` folders are included in your `.gitignore` file.
+Recall that you should not be committing any build artifacts of the pipeline to GitHub, so make sure that your `*/out/*` folders are included in your `.gitignore` file.

 You should create a local branch called "refactor-targets" and push that branch up to the "remote" location (which is the github host of your repository).
 We're naming this branch "refactor-targets" to represent concepts in this section of the lab.
 In the future you'll probably choose branch names according to the type of work they contain - for example, `"pull-oxygen-data"` or `"fix-issue-17"`.